Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 • Could be analyzed with future technologies in ways we can’t yet imagine

 The implications of this permanent record extend well beyond current privacy concerns.
 Technologies like artificial intelligence are becoming increasingly sophisticated at extracting insights from large datasets.
 The innocent emails you send today could be analyzed in entirely new ways in the future.
+Encrypted email offers a layer of protection against this.

-Centralized Systems Present Security Risks
+Centralized Systems Present Security Risks to Your Email

 A centralized email architecture creates what security experts call “single points of failure.”
 If a hacker manages to breach Gmail’s systems, they potentially gain access to information from billions of accounts.
 These breaches can expose not just your email content, but also passwords, contact lists, and attached documents.